 “Normally, people salt fish in wooden barrels or earthenware jars, but I salt fish in 316 tanks, each tank can hold 5 tons of fish.
-Salting fish in tanks helps to absorb heat better, accelerates the fermentation process faster, helps the fish sauce to have a more beautiful color and does not have the strong smell of dead fish.
+Salting fish in tanks helps to absorb heat better, accelerates the fermentation process, and helps the fish sauce to have a more beautiful color and not have the strong smell of dead fish.
 Compared to the traditional salting method, the fermentation process is shortened by 1-2 months.
-Currently, Vanbest is the only unit that produces fish sauce using this technology because the process requires expertise and special secrets because the saltiness and acidity can easily destroy the tank,” the female director enthusiastically talked about the results after a long research journey.
+Currently, Vanbest is the only unit that produces fish sauce using this technology because the process requires expertise and special secrets because the saltiness and acidity can easily destroy the tank,” the female director enthusiastically talked about the results after a long journey of research.

-While listening to Ms. Van's sharing, we instinctively tried to smell the decomposing fish carcass that is often found when approaching traditional fish sauce factories, but indeed, because the stainless steel tank was tightly sealed, the fish and sea worms were all fresh ingredients, so the fish sauce smell had no chance to escape.
+While listening to Ms. Van's sharing, we naturally tried to inhale the smell of decomposing fish carcasses that we often see when approaching traditional fish sauce factories, but indeed, because the stainless steel tank was tightly sealed, the fish and sea worms were all fresh ingredients, so the smell of fish sauce had no chance to escape.

-The next step is to wait for the fermentation process.
-During this time, you need to pay attention to stirring the fermentation process to release toxic gases, help the salt penetrate deeply into the fish and speed up the decomposition process.
-Just like that, after about 9-10 months, you can produce a batch of fish sauce.
-After that, continue to grind the sea worms and soak them.
-After 3-4 months, the sea worms decompose to give off a sweet taste, then go through a rough filtration and fine filtration process to get the final product.
+The next step is to wait for the fermentation.
+During this time, you need to pay attention to stirring the fermentation to release some of the toxic gas during fermentation, helping the salt penetrate deeply into the fish and speed up the fish decomposition process.
+Just like that, about 9-10 months can produce a batch of fish sauce.
+After that, continue to grind the sea worms and soak them, after 3-4 months the sea worms decompose to give off a sweet taste, then go through the rough filtering and fine filtering process to get the final product.

-Vanbest Company's sea worm fish sauce is rated to have both a rich sweet taste and a mild, rich aroma, a golden brown color, and no flavor enhancers, industrial protein, or additives.
+Vanbest Company's sea worm fish sauce is rated to have both a rich sweetness and a mild, rich aroma, a golden brown color, and no flavor enhancers, industrial proteins, or additives.
 Diners who enjoy pure Vanbest sea worm fish sauce with protein-rich and greasy foods will feel light and comfortable after eating.

-In 2021, Vanbest brand of Van Don sea worm fish sauce was recognized as a 4-star OCOP product of Quang Ninh province.
-At the same time, the product also received noble awards such as Gold Medal for high-quality Vietnamese products, meeting standards; Super Cup for famous brands for the cause of protecting health and developing the community; Gold Cup for safe brands for community health.
+In 2021, Van Don sea worm fish sauce product under the Vanbest brand was recognized as a 4-star OCOP product of Quang Ninh province.
+At the same time, the product also received noble awards such as the Gold Medal for high-quality Vietnamese products, meeting standards; Super Cup for famous brands for the cause of protecting health and developing the community; Gold Cup for safe brands for community health.

-However, after a period of oblivion, one day when cleaning the house and seeing a jar of fish sauce in the kitchen cupboard, she opened it and saw that the sea worms had decomposed, creating layers of slime in the fish sauce.
-She tasted it and smiled involuntarily after discovering that the aroma of the sea worms had permeated the fish sauce.
+However, after a period of forgetting, by chance one day when cleaning the house and seeing a jar of fish sauce in the kitchen cupboard, she went to open it and saw that the sea worms had decomposed, creating layers of slime in the fish sauce.
+She tasted it and smiled after discovering that the aroma of the sea worms had permeated the fish sauce.
 Ms. Van immediately regained her excitement and determination to research.

 The fish sauce was already fragrant, but the sandworm residue in the fish sauce made it taste bad.
 She continued to try to filter the sandworm residue with a cloth, but the fish sauce was still not clear.
 She asked for advice from those in the profession, and was shown some ways to filter the fish sauce to ensure clarity.

 Admitting to being a meticulous person, Ms. Van was determined to achieve a perfect product.
-After learning how to make fish sauce clearer and more beautiful in color, another problem arose: why the fish sauce only smelled fragrant but not sweet, why they made it delicious but she tried and still couldn't.
-She traveled everywhere from the north to the south, to traditional fish sauce production facilities and the Pasteur Institute in Ho Chi Minh City to learn about food chemistry and techniques to prevent risks in food production, in order to come up with her own recipe for making fish sauce made from sea worms.
+After learning how to make fish sauce clearer and more beautiful in color, another problem arose: why the fish sauce only smelled fragrant but not sweet, why they made it delicious but she tried but still could not.
+She traveled everywhere from the North to the South, to traditional fish sauce production facilities and the Pasteur Institute in Ho Chi Minh City to learn about food technology, techniques to prevent risks in food production, in order to come up with her own recipe for making sea worm fish sauce.

 How to eat well without being allergic to MSG? ....
 The sea worms are delicious and the broth is sweet, while traditional fish sauce is quite salty and bitter, why don't we add the sweetness of the sea worms to the fish sauce?
 Ms. Cao Hong Van